-Though a saint in both the Catholic Church and the Eastern Orthodox Church, Olga of Kiev seems as unsaintly as one woman could possibly be.
+A saint in both the Catholic Church and the Eastern Orthodox Church, Olga of Kiev seems as unsaintly as one could possibly be.
+Here All About History explores why this fierce leader was no angel

 Born sometime around 903 CE in Pskov, Russia, history gives Olga scarcely a glance for much of her life – including her marriage to Igor, Prince of Kiev and the birth of her son.